krane/krane/docs/deployment-config.md

 # Deployment Config

 Creating a deployment using Krane starts with a **single file**, this file contains the deployment configuration used when creating container resources.
 The deployment configuration can be stored at the root of your project, a ci repository or directory on your local machine.
 When using the [CLI](cli) you can reference the location of this deployment configuration so location.

-The simplest configuration file could look like:
+A simple deployment configuration file might look like:

 ```json
 {